Habitat: Forests, heaths

 The wood of the spike is very light and usually pretty straight, making it most suitable for making light spears.
 The base of the stalk is commonly used for making fires with the drill method.

-One use of the flowers is to make a sweet drink by soaking the head in water for a while.
+One use of the flower stalk is to make a sweet drink by soaking it in water for a while.
 Sometimes, the flowers are so loaded with nectar that folks have been seen licking them straight off the spike (it’s actually quite good)!

-The resin from the Yakka is an indispensable adhesive for the Indigenous folk who have long used it for fixing the heads to spears or repairing container.
+The resin found in burnt trunks is an indispensable adhesive for the Indigenous folk who have long used it for fixing the heads to spears or repairing container.
+It softens with heat and sets rock hard, so is an ideal cement.
 Unlike some Wattle gums, it’s not good to eat.

 Wikipedia has some interesting European uses in its entry for Xanthorroea